circleci/circleci-docs/jekyll/_cci2/orb-author.md

 | <i class="fa fa-file-text-o" aria-hidden="true"></i>| [@orb.yml](https://github.com/CircleCI-Public/Orb-Project-Template/blob/master/src/%40orb.yml) |
 {: class="table table-striped"}

-The directories listed above represented a type of orb component that may be included with your orb, with @orb.yml acting as the root of our orb.
-You may additionally see a [`scripts`](#scripts) and [`tests`](#testing-orbs) folder in your project, these are for optional orb development enhancements, which we will cover in the [Scripts](#scripts) section and the [Orb Testing Methodologies]({{site.baseurl}}/2.0/testing-orbs/) page.
+The directories listed above represent orb component that can be included with your orb. @orb.yml acts as the root of your orb.
+You may additionally see [`scripts`](#scripts) and [`tests`](#testing-orbs) directories in your project for optional orb development enhancements, which we will cover in the [Scripts](#scripts) section and the [Orb Testing Methodologies]({{site.baseurl}}/2.0/testing-orbs/) guide.

-If your orb does not require any `executors` or `jobs`, for example, these directories can be deleted.

 Each directory within `src` corresponds with a [reusable configuration]({{site.baseurl}}/2.0/reusing-config) component type, which can be added or removed from the orb.
+If, for example, your orb does not require any `executors` or `jobs`, for example, these directories can be deleted.

 ##### @orb.yml
 {:.no_toc}

-This file acts as the "root" to your orb project and contains the config version, the orb description, the display key, and imports any additional orbs if needed.
+@orb.yml acts as the "root" to your orb project and contains the config version, the orb description, the display key, and imports any additional orbs if needed.

 Use the `display` key to add clickable links to the orb registry for both your `home_url` (the home of the product or service), and `source_url` (the git repository URL).